-The University of Business, Innovation, and Sustainability ("UBIS" or the "University") is a private, for-profit institution operating online, blended and on ground classes.
-The University has a main campus in Washington, DC, two instructional sites in Geneva, Switzerland and Barcelona, Spain, and an administrative center in Boca Raton, FL.
+UBIS Institute - Geneva ("UBIS" or the "Institute") is a private, for-profit institution operating online, blended, and on ground classes.
+The Institute is located in Geneva, Switzerland.

 Mission

 UBIS is committed to increasing the quality, affordability, and access to tertiary education around the globe.
 At UBIS, we aspire to create, build, and enrich life-long prosperity for the common global citizen and sustainable business leader by inspiring and advancing self-determination through education.